 Why do teeth get crooked after wearing braces or aligners?

 Teeth move throughout life whether you have worn braces or not.
 It is part of the natural aging process.
 This is why retainer wear is recommended indefinitely to maintain your orthodontic results over a lifetime.

 How about retainers glued to the backs of teeth?

-For some patients, permanent retainers are attached to the back of lower teeth to keep them in place.
+For some patients, permanent retainers are attached to the back of front teeth to keep them in place.
 This requires special hygiene procedures and regular recalls to the family dentist.

 Wisdom Teeth (Third Molars)